-As a rapidly evolving business, you need a solid digital presence—one where your website efficiently meets end-user needs, simplifies manual repetitive tasks, and eliminates operational inefficiencies.
+As a rapidly evolving business, you need a solid digital presence—one that efficiently meets end-user needs, simplifies repetitive manual tasks, and eliminates operational inefficiencies.

-However, with a growing user base, complex transactions become part and parcel of your day-to-day operations.
+However, as your user base grows, complex transactions become part and parcel of your day-to-day operations.
 This is where most commercial websites fail – from downtimes to disrupted workflows and inefficient management of user interaction touchpoints, everything contributes to this inefficiency.

 Talking about real-world instances — a one-hour outage in Amazon cost the company an estimated USD 34 million in sales, and a 20-minute crash during Singles' Day sales cost Alibaba billions.

-Do you think your customer-facing website will be able to handle the increasing load without crashing or slowing down?
+Do you think your customer-facing website can handle the increasing load without crashing or slowing down?

 For an expanding digital business, having a website that scales effortlessly is key.
 But how does fast and scalable website development help your business grow?